Amg2013/r_meditate/README.md

 ## 🙏 Thanks

-Special thanks to ##sourany## for providing the free Figma design that inspired this UI.
+Special thanks to  <p sourany >for providing the free Figma design that inspired this UI.
 This project would not be possible without their creative work and generosity in sharing design resources with the community.

 ---